 Assembled ATtiny412, new ATtiny, 5 I/O pins, DAC, Arduino support - or ATtiny402 w/out DACDesigned by Azzy's Electronics in United States of America

-Note - pictures are not updated, they will be updated on 12/1/2019.
-Convenient, minimalist development/breakout board for new ATtiny412 (or 402) Over the past several years, Atmel/Microchip has bee...Read More…
+**Note - pictures are not updated to show Rev. B board with autoreset circuit.
+Convenient, minimalist development/breakout board for new ATtiny412 (or 402) Over the past several years, Atmel/Microc...Read More…

 Over the past several years, Atmel/Microchip has been releasing parts based on a new set of peripherals, the megaAVR 0-series and tinyAVR 0/1-series.
 These use the familiar AVR instruction set and open source avr-gcc compiler used with the classic AVR microcontrollers, but with redesigned and more capable on-chip peripherals and highly competitive prices.
 The best known of these (among hobbyists, at least) is the ATmega4809, used on the Arduino Uno WiFi Rev.2 and Nano Every However, there is also an extensive line of ATtiny parts based on this new architecture - and now with my megaTinyCore, there is full Arduino IDE support for these.

-The ATtiny 412 and 402 are the top-end 8-pin parts from the megaavr ATtiny product lines - unfortunately they don't seem to have 8Kb parts available, at least not yet.
-These breakout boards come equipped with your choice of 3.3v or 5v regulator (ZLDO1117 or LDL1117 depending on stock), or no regulator at all (regulator bypassed).
+The ATtiny 412 and 402 are the top-end 8-pin parts from the tinyAVR 0/1-series product lines - unfortunately they don't seem to have 8Kb parts available, at least not yet.
+These breakout boards come equipped with your choice of 3.3v or 5v regulator (now LDL1117 - with dropout as low as 0.35v!), or no regulator at all (regulator bypassed).
 Regardless of the regulator option, it can be powered using the two pins in the lower left corner (these are also protected with a PTC fuse), an LED (on PA7, Arduino pin 3), and a UPDI programming header (with the 4.7k resistor on the board).
 There is a 1x6 pin "FTDI"-style serial header on the bottom edge of the board (no auto reset, as there is no separate reset pin).
 This board is available with or without autoreset support.
 Pictures 1 and 3 show boards with autoreset, pictures 2 and 4 show boards without autoreset.

 Board dimensions are 1.1" x 0.85"